 The obesity epidemic, largely driven by the accessibility of ultra-processed high-energy foods, is one of the most pressing public health challenges of the 21st century.
-Consequently, there is increasing concern about the impacts of diet-induced obesity on behaviour and cognition.
-While research on this matter continues, to date, no study has explicitly investigated the effect of obesogenic diet on variance and covariance (correlation) in behavioural traits.
-Here, we examined how an obesogenic versus control diet impacts means and (co-)variances of traits associated with body condition, behaviour, and cognition in a laboratory population of ~160 adult zebrafish (Danio rerio).
+Consequently, there is increasing concern about the impacts of diet-induced obesity on behavior and cognition.
+While research on this matter continues, to date, no study has explicitly investigated the effect of obesogenic diet on variance and covariance (correlation) in behavioral traits.
+Here, we examined how an obesogenic versus control diet impacts means and (co-)variances of traits associated with body condition, behavior, and cognition in a laboratory population of ~160 adult zebrafish (Danio rerio).
 Overall, an obesogenic diet increased variation in several zebrafish traits.
 Zebrafish on an obesogenic diet were significantly heavier and displayed higher body weight variability; fasting blood glucose levels were similar between control and treatment zebrafish.
-During behavioural assays, zebrafish on the obesogenic diet displayed more exploratory behaviour and were less reactive to video stimuli with conspecifics during a personality test, but these significant differences were sex-specific.
-Zebrafish on an obesogenic diet also displayed repeatable responses in aversive learning tests whereas control zebrafish did not, suggesting an obesogenic diet resulted in more consistent, yet impaired, behavioural responses.
-Where behavioural syndromes existed (inter-class correlations between personality traits), they did not differ between obesogenic and control zebrafish groups.
-By integrating a multifaceted, holistic approach that incorporates components of (co-)variances, future studies will greatly benefit by quantifying neglected dimensions of obesogenic diets on behavioural changes.
+During behavioral assays, zebrafish on the obesogenic diet displayed more exploratory behavior and were less reactive to video stimuli with conspecifics during a personality test, but these significant differences were sex-specific.
+Zebrafish on an obesogenic diet also displayed repeatable responses in aversive learning tests whereas control zebrafish did not, suggesting an obesogenic diet resulted in more consistent, yet impaired, behavioral responses.
+Where behavioral syndromes existed (inter-class correlations between personality traits), they did not differ between obesogenic and control zebrafish groups.
+By integrating a multifaceted, holistic approach that incorporates components of (co-)variances, future studies will greatly benefit by quantifying neglected dimensions of obesogenic diets on behavioral changes.